Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-The IPv6 UDP port used for discovery.
-This port is only used when listening over both IPv4 and IPv6.
+Specifies the IPv6 UDP port used for discovery.
+Use this port only when listening over both IPv4 and IPv6.
 The default is the port specified in [`--p2p-port-ipv6`](#p2p-port-ipv6).

 ### `reconstruct-historic-states`